kdgosik/DefensePresentation/DefensePresentation.Rproj.md

 order-2 m <=

-Model Properies
+Model Properties
 ========================================================

 Remark 2. **Beyond normality.** Lemmas 6, 7, 10 play important roles in the proofs of Theorems 1 and 2.
 A key assumption is $E(e^{T_0|W_i|^{\alpha}}) \le A_0$ where $W_i$ is (higher) product of predictors.
 It is easy to see that the condition still holds, using the argument of Lemma 9, if the marginal distributions of
-X is subGaussian.
+X is sub Gaussian.
 In particular, Theorem 2 is still true if (C1') holds and the total covariance matrix  $\Sigma$  has bounded eigenvalues asymptotically

 Model Theoretical Results